Vashiru/Doze/3D print files/README.md

 - Filament: PLA
 - Nozzle diameter: 0.4 mm
 - Layer height: 0.2 mm
-- Supports: Yes, inner (invisible) surface points at the print bed and is connected to supports
+- Supports: Yes, but only for sinked screw holes when lower outer surface lies on the print bed

 Print settings resin:
 - Resin: Sunlu Nylon-like resin or Elegoo ABS-like resin with recommended settings
-- Supports: Yes, inner (invisible) surface points at print bed and is conencted to supports
+- Supports: Yes, inner (invisible) surface points at the print bed and is connected to supports